Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Introduction

 In Section~\ref{sec:linesearch} we extend our scope to step sizes chosen by exact line search.
 If the search is unconstrained, the method may fail to converge to the global minimum, but success is guaranteed for a guarded variation of exact line search.
 Unfortunately, we have thus far been unable to give rates of convergence for this scheme, though its empirical behavior is at least as strong as standard gradient descent.

-As our primary motivation for solving problem~\eqref{eq:problem} is the Nesterov-Polyak method \eqref{eq:nesterov-polyak}, in Section~\ref{sec:trustregion} we consider a method for minimizing a general non-convex function $g$, which approximates the iterations~\eqref{eq:nesterov-polyak} via gradient descent.
-When $g$ has $2\rho$-Lipschitz continuous Hessian, we show that this method finds a point $y$ such that $\norm{\nabla g(y)} \le \epsilon$ after roughly $\epsilon^{-2}$ gradient evaluations, which is the rate for gradient descent applied directly on $g$~\cite[Ex.~1.2.3]{Nesterov04}.
-Additionally, our procedure provides the second-order guarantee $\hess g(y) \succeq -\sqrt{\rho\eps} I$, and thus we give a first-order method with non-asymptotic convergence guarantees to second-order stationary points at essentially no additional cost over gradient descent.
+As our initial motivation for solving problem~\eqref{eq:problem} is the regularized Newton's method \eqref{eq:nesterov-polyak}, in Section~\ref{sec:trustregion} we consider a method for minimizing a general non-convex function $g$, which approximates the iterations~\eqref{eq:nesterov-polyak} via gradient descent.
+In keeping with the theoretical focus of this work, the method is not designed to be efficient in practice, but rather to showcase how our analysis applies in the context of subproblem solutions.
+When $g$ has $2\rho$-Lipschitz continuous Hessian, we show that this method finds a point $y_\epsilon$ such that $\norm{\nabla g(y_\epsilon)} \le \epsilon$ and $\lambda_{\min}(\hess g(y_\epsilon)) \ge -\sqrt{\rho\epsilon}$, in $\epsilon^{-2}$ gradient and Hessian-vector product evaluations (ignoring constant and logarithmic terms), which is the rate for gradient descent applied directly on $g$~\cite[Ex.~1.2.3]{Nesterov04}.
+However, unlike gradient descent, we provide the additional second-order guarantee $\lambda_{\min}(\hess g(y_\epsilon)) \ge -\sqrt{\rho\epsilon}$, and thus give a first-order method with non-asymptotic convergence guarantees to second-order stationary points at essentially no additional cost over gradient descent.
+We remark that concurrent works~\cite{AgarwalAlBuHaMa17,CarmonDuHiSi18} give algorithms attaining such second-order stationary guarantee with an improved first-order complexity scaling roughly as $\epsilon^{-7/4}$.